 If you’re going to Venice, you must must MUST visit Dal Moro’s pasta.
 It took us two days to find it but it was worth the wait!
 And we went back the next day.
 I could’ve eaten every meal there.
 It’s a pasta takeout place, where they make the pasta fresh in front of you, and you can choose from different sauces.

 The guys there are brilliantly enthusiastic.
 One of them actually gave us some raw pasta to eat while we waited.
 This is another one of my hidden gems which turns out to be quite well-known!
 I would, therefore, recommend getting there as early as you can because the queue is pretty huge.
 Once you get near the front, though, you can scribble a little message on the window to entertain yourself.

 Overall, yes, I would absolutely go back to Venice.
 It is so striking, and I feel like I barely scratched the surface of things to see, do, and eat there!

-I also got myself a little padlock on the railings of a pretty bridge, so I need to go back and see if it’s still there!
+My boyfriend also did the whole padlock on the railing thing.
+So I need to go back and see if it’s still there.

 I would still choose to stay on the mainland, because I don’t fancy carting my cases through narrow streets and up the steps of a bridge every 2 minutes.
 But, next time, I would love to have a nosey into some of the big hotels on the Grand Canal, to check out some of those gorgeous Venetian interiors.